News

 small tree attached to wooden frame in the grounds of St Leonards Church

-The Parish Council has planted a memoral tree in the grounds of St Leonard's Church in remembrance of the late Queen Elizabeth II
+The Parish Council planted a memoral tree in the grounds of St Leonard's Church in remembrance of the late Queen Elizabeth II.
+Unfortunatly the tree did not survive the winter and was replaced by small tree which a resident carefully raised from an acorn collected at the time of the late Queen's passing.

 decorative